Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Communication Techniques for XGDAI

 \section{Explanation Communication Techniques for XGDAI}

-This section discusses what type of explanation is communicated by agents to users and how it is communicated.
-This is described by the explanatory form (e.g., visual, textual, speech) and the explanatory content (e.g., logs, text).
+This section discusses what type of explanations (e.g., logs, text) are communicated from the agents to users and how they are communicated (e.g., visual, textual, speech).
 This section distinguishes explanation communication for XGDAI into visual, verbal, gestural, numerical, and textual expressions.
-A summary of our findings is presented in Table \ref{tab4_supp} in the supplementary materials.
+Our findings are summarized in Table \ref{tab4_supp} in the supplementary materials.